Eversource Energy (NYSE:ES) Shares Sold by Swiss National Bank

-Swiss National Bank reduced its stake in shares of Eversource Energy (NYSE:ES – Free Report) by 10.9% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 1,122,133 shares of the utilities provider’s stock after selling 137,100 shares during the quarter.
-Swiss National Bank owned 0.32% of Eversource Energy worth $65,252,000 as of its most recent filing with the Securities and Exchange Commission.
+Swiss National Bank reduced its position in shares of Eversource Energy (NYSE:ES – Free Report) by 10.9% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 1,122,133 shares of the utilities provider’s stock after selling 137,100 shares during the period.
+Swiss National Bank owned about 0.32% of Eversource Energy worth $65,252,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
-United Capital Financial Advisers LLC grew its stake in shares of Eversource Energy by 3.6% in the 1st quarter.
-United Capital Financial Advisers LLC now owns 3,880 shares of the utilities provider’s stock worth $342,000 after purchasing an additional 134 shares during the last quarter.
-Snowden Capital Advisors LLC grew its stake in shares of Eversource Energy by 3.8% in the 1st quarter.
-Snowden Capital Advisors LLC now owns 4,101 shares of the utilities provider’s stock worth $321,000 after purchasing an additional 151 shares during the last quarter.
-Signaturefd LLC increased its position in shares of Eversource Energy by 2.4% in the second quarter.
-Signaturefd LLC now owns 6,444 shares of the utilities provider’s stock worth $457,000 after acquiring an additional 151 shares in the last quarter.
-Sumitomo Mitsui DS Asset Management Company Ltd increased its position in shares of Eversource Energy by 0.5% in the second quarter.
-Sumitomo Mitsui DS Asset Management Company Ltd now owns 30,789 shares of the utilities provider’s stock worth $2,184,000 after acquiring an additional 151 shares in the last quarter.
-Finally, Moneta Group Investment Advisors LLC increased its position in shares of Eversource Energy by 1.3% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 12,617 shares of the utilities provider’s stock worth $1,058,000 after acquiring an additional 162 shares in the last quarter.
-80.83% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds have also made changes to their positions in the company.
+Healthcare of Ontario Pension Plan Trust Fund bought a new position in shares of Eversource Energy in the first quarter worth $1,257,000.
+Dimensional Fund Advisors LP grew its stake in shares of Eversource Energy by 16.3% in the first quarter.
+Dimensional Fund Advisors LP now owns 1,130,660 shares of the utilities provider’s stock worth $99,716,000 after purchasing an additional 158,844 shares in the last quarter.
+Vontobel Holding Ltd. grew its stake in shares of Eversource Energy by 8.5% in the first quarter.
+Vontobel Holding Ltd. now owns 7,816 shares of the utilities provider’s stock worth $693,000 after purchasing an additional 613 shares in the last quarter.
+Sei Investments Co. boosted its stake in Eversource Energy by 1.5% during the first quarter.
+Sei Investments Co. now owns 153,081 shares of the utilities provider’s stock valued at $13,510,000 after buying an additional 2,219 shares in the last quarter.
+Finally, Allianz Asset Management GmbH lifted its holdings in shares of Eversource Energy by 76.9% during the first quarter.
+Allianz Asset Management GmbH now owns 133,385 shares of the utilities provider’s stock valued at $11,763,000 after purchasing an additional 57,995 shares during the last quarter.
+80.83% of the stock is owned by institutional investors and hedge funds.

 Eversource Energy Increases Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 29th.
-Stockholders of record on Tuesday, March 5th will be paid a $0.715 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, March 29th.
+Shareholders of record on Tuesday, March 5th will be issued a $0.715 dividend.
+This represents a $2.86 dividend on an annualized basis and a dividend yield of 5.32%.
 The ex-dividend date is Monday, March 4th.
-This is a boost from Eversource Energy’s previous quarterly dividend of $0.68.
-This represents a $2.86 dividend on an annualized basis and a dividend yield of 5.32%.
-Eversource Energy’s dividend payout ratio is 80.84%.
+This is an increase from Eversource Energy’s previous quarterly dividend of $0.68.
+Eversource Energy’s dividend payout ratio (DPR) is currently 80.84%.

-In related news, insider Faasen William C. Van sold 2,714 shares of the firm’s stock in a transaction dated Thursday, January 18th.
-The shares were sold at an average price of $54.50, for a total value of $147,913.00.
-Following the transaction, the insider now owns 19,619 shares of the company’s stock, valued at approximately $1,069,235.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-0.38% of the stock is owned by company insiders.
+In related news, insider Faasen William C. Van sold 2,714 shares of the business’s stock in a transaction dated Thursday, January 18th.
+The stock was sold at an average price of $54.50, for a total value of $147,913.00.
+Following the completion of the sale, the insider now directly owns 19,619 shares of the company’s stock, valued at approximately $1,069,235.50.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+0.38% of the stock is currently owned by company insiders.

 Eversource Energy, a public utility holding company, engages in the energy delivery business.
 The company operates through Electric Distribution, Electric Transmission, Natural Gas Distribution, and Water Distribution segments.
 It is involved in the transmission and distribution of electricity; solar power facilities; and distribution of natural gas.